mandibuswell/rhpam-rhdm-workshop-v1m2-guides/form-modelling.md

 ![ImportPrepareOfferForm]({% image_path m2p3i15_ImportPrepareOfferForm.png %})

 - Save your form
-- Repeat the same steps for the three remaing forms
+- Repeat the same steps for the three remaining forms
+- Note that the form name should be the same as the file name
 - Once your done, the implementation of our process is complete.
 It’s now time to deploy and run our process